one-among-us/data/people/TLL1122/page.en.md

 ## Introduction

-Tian Lulu was a popular *League of Legends* streamer active on platforms like Bilibili and Huya, with a large fan base.
+Tian Lulu was a popular *League of Legends* streamer active on platforms like Bilibili and Huya, with a large number of followers.

 She had a special fondness for the *League of Legends* character Seraphine, the Starry-Eyed Songstress, frequently using her in games.
 Lulu’s profile picture was Seraphine as well.